 Challenge level: 3 out of 5

-Step up for mental health from the 13th - 22 November 2020 on our stunning trek through the Nepalese Himalayas.
+Step up for mental health on our stunning trek through the Nepalese Himalayas.

 Raise funds for the mental health charity of your choice as we trek from Pokhara to Poon Hill (3,210m) in six spectacular days.

 Together, we’ll walk alongside streams deep in valleys, through enchanting forests bright with rhododendrons and into charming Himalayan trading towns and villages.

 We’ll push ourselves to the peak for an amazing cause, while making friends and discovering the friendly culture of the Nepalese mountain people.

 Once we reach the top of Poon Hill, we’re rewarded with a literal highlight of this challenge: watching the sun rise over surrounding peaks.

 Our once in a lifetime challenge ends in Kathmandu with a special opportunity to meditate in a monastery: the perfect calm after our epic climb.